SharkSnack/shiren-4/content/dungeons/emerald-terrace.md

 </div>

 Daytime-only.<br/>
-Trauma inducing Gyazas appear alongside Cheer-Hams and Banana Morphs.<br/>Gyazas convert most non-direct attacks and effects into 2 damage.<br/>Cheer-Hams boost the attack power of adjacent creatures and let them survive a fatal hit with 1 HP.<br/>Banana Morphs transform an inventory item into a Yellow Banana, so don't let them act.<br/>Concusschins have 83 HP and explode if you deal a total of 67+ damage without defeating it,<br/>so use arrows, rocks, or unequip your weapon to ensure it doesn't explode.
+Trauma inducing Gyazas appear alongside Go Hams and Banana Morphs.<br/>Gyazas convert most non-direct attacks and effects into 2 damage.<br/>Go Hams boost the attack power of adjacent creatures and let them survive a fatal hit with 1 HP.<br/>Banana Morphs transform an inventory item into a Yellow Banana, so don't let them act.<br/>Concusschins have 83 HP and explode if you deal a total of 67+ damage without defeating it,<br/>so use arrows, rocks, or unequip your weapon to ensure it doesn't explode.

 It's somewhat safe to check rooms if your weapon has the Anti-Aquatic rune,<br/>